You can apply for the 15 hours per week of childcare funding if:

 - You live in Rhondda Cynon Taf

 - Your child is 3 to 4 years old.
-The childcare funding ends once your child starts full-time school.
-This is usually the September after their 4th birthday.
+The childcare funding ends once your child starts in reception year at school (usually the September after their 4th birthday).

-- Both parents, or a partner that lives with a parent, work or are in education or training (some benefits are also eligible; please see below
+- Both parents, or a partner that lives with a parent, work or are in education or training (some benefits are also eligible; please see below)

-- The sole parent works in a lone-parent family is working or is in education or training
+- The sole parent in a lone-parent family is working or is in education or training

 - You earn at least:

-(these rates are based on 16 hrs per week at the National Living Wage and National Minimum Wage for April 2021-March 2022 and will change annually)
+(These rates are based on 16 hrs per week at the National Living Wage and National Minimum Wage for April 2022-March 2023 and will change annually)